ruifelixpereira/azure-udrs/README.md

 ## Associate UDRs

-**Step 3b.** Change toi the `associate` directory and run the script with the option to generate the configuration files first `associate-udr.sh -g`.
+**Step 3b.** Change to the `associate` directory and run the script with the option to generate the configuration files first `associate-udr.sh -g`.
 You can validate the generate files namely:
 - **vnets.auto.tfvars.json**: VNET configuration and rules.
 - **tmp_subscriptions.json**: List of subscriptions to consider.
 - **provider.tf**: Terraform script with the provider aliases for each subscription.